What if I am charged for texts, don't have a device, or need assistance with device expenses?

 Yes.
 U-M wants to protect the digital resources of the institution and each individual’s personal assets while not imposing undue expense on members of our community.
 Duo was selected because it provides several options—all are low cost or no cost.

 Hardware tokens do have a cost, but they can be obtained for free.
 Contact the ITS Service Center or visit the Computer Showcase to explore your options.
 However, if you want one simply as a backup or alternative option, you will need to purchase it.

 Does using Duo require that everyone own a smartphone?
 What are my options if I don't use a mobile device?

 Duo offers multiple options.
 You do not need to own a smartphone.
 Although the majority of people find having the Duo Mobile app on their smartphone or other mobile device to be the most convenient option, it may not work for everyone.
-Duo offers multiple options for different circumstances and needs, including using a basic cell phone, landline, or hardware token.
+Duo offers multiple options for different circumstances and needs, including using a basic cell phone, landline, hardware token, or YubiKey.